What Is Multisystem Inflammatory Syndrome in Children (MIS-C)?

 Most kids with MIS-C get better after being treated in the hospital.
 But some can have lasting problems and need care from specialists after they go home.

 For example, kids who develop heart problems due to MIS-C will need regular visits with a cardiologist.
 They may have to avoid exercise or sports for a while, until the cardiologist says it's OK.
 Kids who get some kinds medicines (like steroids for reducing inflammation) will see a specialist, such as a rheumatologist or endocrinologist, who can help them adjust their medicines as needed.

 MIS-C is very rare.
 The best way to prevent it is to prevent coronavirus infection.
-This means following public health guidelines during the pandemic, such as wearing masks in public, washing hands well and often, practicing social distancing, and avoiding crowds.
+This means following public health guidelines during the pandemic, such as wearing masks in public when appropriate, washing hands well and often, practicing social distancing if necessary, and avoiding crowds.